 You can kill the many lizards that run around the area.
 These lizards have similar markings to the normal lizards in Shadow of the Colossus, Lightning kills them the same way Wander does and like him, she also collects their tails afterwards, although they're for sidequest purposes and aren't useable items.

 Silliness Switch: Some of the costume options and adornments appear to go in this direction.
 You can have Lightning cosplaying as Cloud Strife, or performing Parkour in a ballgown.
 All the while wearing a silly hat.
 The Moogle Queen outfit, an outfit with Moogles attached to a bodysuit, that makes Moogly sounds, is the pinnacle of the silliness.

 Spiritual Successor: In fact, this game has a lot in common with the Valkyrie Profile series, as noticeable from Lightning's Valkyrie motif and the use of four face buttons for different attacks.

 Timed Hits: You can Guard against attacks to reduce the amount of damage you take, at any time.
-As an added bonus, if you use Guard at the exact same time an enemy hits you, the word BLOCK will appear on screen, meaning you take no damage from the attack.
+As an added bonus, if you use Guard at the exact same time an enemy hits you, the word BLOCK will appear on screen, meaning you take no damage from the attack (there's even a trophy for doing this).
 You can also use the Evade command to dodge attacks.